Simulation-based validation of Bayes factor computation: Theoretical background and related work

 \subsection{Bayesian model consistency via simulations}

-Even when we do not have access to a ``correct'' posterior distribution to compare against, we can use simulations to validate the model --- in our case the implied BMA supermodel.
+We can use simulations to validate a Bayesian statistical model --- in our case the implied BMA supermodel.
 Two classes of approaches to checking Bayesian computation in general are found in the literature: simulation-based calibration checking (SBC) and data-averaged posterior checking.
 Implicitly, all the theory below holds only for infinitely precise computation and on average over infinitely many simulations.